silentmovie/BohanZhou-Webpage/_posts/2022-05-30-Interpolation of data distribution.md

 	</div>
 </div>

-Tyler, an undergraduate student at Dartmouth College, wants to fully understand the Wasserstein interpolation.
-Though the Wasserstein interpolation is not a new stuff: between two given measures $\mu_1$ and $\mu_2$, one may define the Wasserstein interpolation through either a given optimal transport map $T$:
+Tyler, an undergraduate at Dartmouth College, set out to truly grasp the concept of **Wasserstein interpolation**.
+Although this idea is far from new, it remains a fascinating and subtle phenomenon.

+Given two measures $\mu_1$ and $\mu_2$, one may define the Wasserstein interpolation through either a given optimal transport map $T$:

 \begin{equation}
 \label{eq:Wass_int_map}